cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **Aromatic Sunday#2929** did offer to make icons, and thus included as an alternate version.

 ## Changelog

+**2.2.13**
+- Integrate ChensHelpers mod.
+- There should be no notable change except for better documentation and cleaner code.
+Potential undiscovered bugs could be fixed.

 **2.2.12**
 - Fix a huge and nasty bug found in the Artifact of Origin when played in multiplayer.